-Panoro’s projects are located in the prolific mining region of Apurimac-Cusco, the Andahuaylas-Yauri Batholite, where three bulk-tonnage world class copper mines were built and started production during the last seven years: Las Bambas (MMG), Constancia (Hudbay Minerals) and Antapaccay (Glencore) mines.
+Panoro’s projects are located in the prolific mining region of Apurimac-Cusco, the Andahuaylas-Yauri Batholite, where multiple bulk-tonnage world class copper mines have been or are being built during the last decade:

 Two wide public roads facilitate the logistics access and connect the region with the main sea ports of southern Peru for shipments of minerals: the Marcona Seaport accessed via Ayacucho and Ica, and the Matarani Seaport by Cuzco and Arequipa.